yujie123jw/sample-apps/demo-node-paste/README.md

 # Apply service gateway rules to prevent deletion of pastes

-To prevent these buttons from working with a service gateway, run the following commands:
+To prevent the delete button from working with a service gateway, run the following commands:

 ```
 apc rule create SimpleDenyDelete --service mysqldatabase-paste -t hook --commands delete